hmharter/karmabot/README.md

 - Specify the workspace where you want to add the app.
 - Copy and paste the contents of the app-manifest.yml file.
 - Review the summary and click "Create".
+- Generate an App-Level token with any name and the scope `connections:write`

 ## Configuring your environment

 Karmabot expects the following environment variables

 * ENVIRONMENT - This should be either "development" or "production".
   * This only affects log level.
 DEBUG and up will be logged for development, INFO and up for production.
 * SLACK_BOT_TOKEN - Slack Bot User OAuth token
   * Found under Features - OAuth & Permissions - Bot User OAuth Token.
 Will begin with `xoxb`.
 * SLACK_BOT_USER - Slack Bot User ID
-  * Found by calling the slack auth.test API with your SLACK_BOT_TOKEN (https://api.slack.com/methods/auth.test)
+  * Found by calling the slack auth.test API with your SLACK_BOT_TOKEN (https://api.slack.com/methods/auth.test).
+Specify the value of `bot_id` from the response:
+        ```
+curl -X POST -d token=SLACK_BOT_TOKEN https://slack.com/api/auth.test
+        ```
 * SLACK_APP_TOKEN - Slack App-Level Token
   * Found under Basic Information - App-Level Tokens.
 Click on the name of the token.
 Will begin with `xapp`.
 * KARMAFILE - Path to the file where the karma data is stored.